-Having worked with Salesforce and Microsoft Dynamics 365 for some time, we found that the costs related to ongoing maintenance, support, and accommodating for new releases in Salesforce have been far less than on the Microsoft platform (both on-premise and online).
+Having worked with Microsoft Dynamics 365 vs Salesforce for some time, we found that the costs related to ongoing maintenance, support, and accommodating for new releases in Salesforce have been far less than on the Microsoft platform (both on-premise and online).

 By far, Salesforce has the most expansive ecosystem for 3rd-party applications.
 As a result, the user community for SFDC is much more engaging, and the amount of supporting documentation for this platform is by far the best in the market.

 Thanks to these apparent benefits, Salesforce became a better option for us as consultants and our clients who actively use our AscendixRE CRM.
-But an in-depth understanding of both platforms helps us provide better consulting services around Microsoft Dynamics to Salesforce migration and data transfer to both systems.
+But an in-depth understanding of both platforms helps us provide better consulting services around Salesforce vs MS Dynamics migration and data transfer to both systems.